Badr Jajarmi

-Badr al-Din ibn Umar Jajarmi (died circa 1287; بدرالدین ابن عمر جاجرمی), known as Badr Jajarmi, was a prominent Persian poet of the 13th century.
+Badr al-Din ibn Umar Jajarmi (died c.
+1287; بدرالدین ابن عمر جاجرمی), known as Badr Jajarmi, was a prominent Persian poet of the 13th century.

 Biography

 Badr Jajarmi was born in Jajarm, located in the Khorasan region of Iran.
 Although the exact date of his birth remains unknown, he spent his youth in Khorasan, where he pursued his education.
 Later, he traveled to Isfahan with the hope of serving in the court of Baha al-Din Muhammad Juvayni, the ruler of Isfahan (r.
 1250–1279).
 In Isfahan, Badr Jajarmi gained recognition for his poetic talent and received the title Malik al-Shu'ara (ملک الشعراء; lit.
 King of Poets) for his dedication to praising Baha al-Din.
 During his time there, he became acquainted with the esteemed poet Majd al-Din Hamgar and benefited from his knowledge and experience.
 Since Majd al-Din Hamgar was older and more established as a poet, most biographers have considered Badr Jajarmi as Hamgar's pupil.

 His son, Muhammad ibn Badr, commonly known as Jajarmi, was also a notable Persian poet and anthologist of the 14th century, originating from Isfahan.
 Although little is known about Muhammad's life, his only surviving work is the anthology Mo'nes al-Ahrar fi Daqa'iq al-Ash'ar.
 This anthology compiles poems by nearly two hundred of the greatest poets contemporary to both his father and himself.

 Badr Jajarmi passed away in approximately 1287 CE, shortly after the deaths of Majd al-Din Hamgar.
 It is noteworthy that some biographers have mistakenly conflated Badr Jajarmi's biography with that of another poet named Badr Chachi, likely due to the similarity of their names.